Stochastic heat differences between many-particle and density field descriptions: Many-polymer solution

-\black{ We have found the projections (eq.~(\ref{NumDen_polymer_2})) compatible with eq.~(\ref{heat_heat_relation}).
-Equation~(\ref{S_polymer}) does not, however, still have a practical form because of the instantaneous number density and the hyperdimensions.
-Further projections are required to make it more tractable, and one of the candidates is to combine two kinds of projections (eq.~(\ref{NumDen_polymer_2}) and eq.~(\ref{Projection_tag_monomer})) in a rigorous or an approximate way.
+We have found that the projections defined by Eq.~(\ref{NumDen_polymer_2}) are compatible with Eq.~(\ref{heat_heat_relation}).
+Equation~(\ref{S_polymer}) does not, however, have a practical form because of the instantaneous (configuration) number density and also the hyperdimensions.
+Even if the instantaneous number density is circumvented by employing the discrete models, the hyperdimensions hamper the practical usage (see appendix I).

+Further projections are required to make it more tractable, and one of the directions is to combine two kinds of projections (Eq.~(\ref{NumDen_polymer_2}) and Eq.~(\ref{Projection_tag_monomer})) in a rigorous or an approximate way.
 This is the future issue.
-It would be interesting if the projection studies for the polymers are given further insights by focusing on the energy balance or on a change in the thermodynamic quantities like entropy. }
+It would be interesting if the projection studies for the polymers are given further insights by focusing on the energy balance or on a change in the thermodynamic quantities like entropy.